Vaping In Germany: Your Comprehensive Guide

 Yes, vaping is legal in Germany, with restrictions on where you can vape and what you can buy.

 Germany has similar legalities surrounding where you can vape as other member states of the EU.
-However, like vaping in Italy, Germany has a levy tax on e-liquids, which we’ll discuss later.
-The legal in Germany age to purchase and use e-cigarettes is 18 years or older.
+Like vaping in Italy, Germany has a levy tax on e-liquids, which we’ll discuss later.
+The legal age in Germany to purchase and use e-cigarettes is 18 years or older.
 E-cigarette use is regulated.

 Can I Bring Disposable Vapes To Germany?

-However, this could change.
-Calls have been made to ban them throughout the EU.
-The main reason stated being the environmental impact that single-use vapes pose.
+Calls have been made to ban them throughout the EU to ban them, the main reason stated being the environmental impact that single-use vapes pose.
 We would be very surprised if the European Union do not follow the UK's lead by issuing a ban.

 Can You Vape At German Airports?